catesilva/MET_CS_601_final_project/README.md

 ## JavaScript

-I utilized javaascript in 3 parts of the site: to install vue, validate the form & implement copy to clipboard function.
+I utilized javaascript in 3 parts of the site: to install vue, validate the form & implement copy to clipboard function, which was implemented to allow users to easily copy my email

 ##  JavaScript is required
+Added the no script tag

 ## Extra Credit

+Added animation, invested time in the style

 ##  End